senalbulumulle/foil-ui/README.md

 # FOIL-Navigation-Bar

-Navigation Bar is a DIV class that allows you to put links on top of a web interface or web page.
+You can add links to the top of a web interface or web page using the Navigation Bar DIV class.

 **To Get Started, call this div class:**